-The Grand Midway Hotel was built in the late 1800s and has been a place of ghosts and ghouls for many years.
+The Grand Midway Hotel was built in the late 1800s in Pennsylvania and has been a place of ghosts and ghouls for many years.

 Originally the hotel was built to house coal mining immigrants; it has also been a brothel and a local venue for events.

 Since 2000, it has become a bohemian-gothic style arts venue and hotel, attracting curious folk from around the world.

 Each room is themed and most of them come with their own unique stories of events that have happened in those very rooms.